DHA's Low Cost Spay/Neuter Program

 prevention, and more.

-If your pet is already spayed or neutered but needs vaccinations or microchipping, DHA has regularly scheduled Vaccination Clinics that take place at various locations throughout New Castle and Kent Counties offering these services and more.
+If your pet is already spayed or neutered but needs vaccinations or microchipping, DHA has regularly scheduled low cost Vaccination Clinics offering these services and more that take place at various locations throughout New Castle and Kent Counties.

 What is spaying and neutering?